Hurricane Irma is tracked by many, but it's final path remains mystery

 The models, known as four-dimensional variational data assimilations (or 4D-Var) are expensive and take longer to assemble — producing two projections a day compared to the faster modeling systems run in the United States, which produce four or more projections every 24 hours.

-The results from the private European system are available only to subscribers and are costly, but experts said they have been the most reliable in recent years.
+The results from the European system, an intergovernmental alliance of 34 nations, are available only to members and collaborators.
+Private weather organizations also pay to obtain forecasts and data, but experts said the price is worth paying, because the ECMWF forecasts have been the most reliable in recent years.

 “The idea behind their model is to forecast for the entire globe,” said Ryan Maue, a research meteorologist for WeatherBELL Analytics.
 "The theory is that, if they can get as much of the atmosphere around the globe correct as possible, then the tropical cyclones in the model will go in the right places and do the right things.”